Shaila1906/Playwright_Assignment/README.md

 - **Reusability:** Centralized and reusable methods for interacting with web elements.

 - **Reporting:** Provides detailed HTML reports for test results.
+- **Handling Sensitive Data:**
+   Normally, sensitive data like email and password should be stored securely in a .env file and accessed using environment variables to ensure privacy and security.
+However, for the purposes of this assignment, these values were hardcoded directly into the scripts to simplify execution.
+This approach is not recommended for production environments

 ---